Christopher S. Dennis

 Advocacy and motivation for equity in education, business, and social justice are the professional strengths and personal priorities of Christopher S. Dennis.

-A founding consultant of the Campus Culture Group, he currently serves as the Director of Equity and Diversity at the Collegiate School of New York.
-This role followed his appointment as Associate Dean of Students and Director of Case Management at Scripps College in Claremont, CA and Assistant Dean of Student Affairs at Bowdoin College in Brunswick, Maine.
+A founding consultant of the Campus Culture Group, he most recently served as the Director of Equity and Diversity at the Collegiate School of New York.
+This role followed his appointment as Associate Dean of Students and Director of Case Management at Scripps College in Claremont, CA, and Assistant Dean of Student Affairs at Bowdoin College in Brunswick, Maine.
 In each role, Christopher has remained engaged with students in and beyond the classroom.
-His most relevant experience includes faculty and staff recruitment, NCAA Division I and II coaching and recruitment, enrollment management, international relations, diversity, equity and inclusion initiatives , as well as outcomes-driven program design and policy adherence.
+His most relevant experience includes faculty and staff recruitment, NCAA Division I and II coaching and recruitment, enrollment management, international relations, diversity, equity and inclusion initiatives, as well as outcomes-driven program design and policy adherence.

 His professional journey began at Concordia University in Saint Paul, Minnesota as a program supervisor in the Student of Color Retention Program and an instructor in the Ramsey County Juvenile Detention Center with the Urban Education Summer Scholar Program.
 In these positions, Christopher helped urban learners identify their strengths and use their innate resiliency to maximize and ensure success in higher education.
 A two-time graduate, it was at Concordia University that he earned his B.A. in Kinesiology and his M.S. in Organizational Management before obtaining his M.Ed in Higher Education Administration and Policy at the University of California, Riverside (UCR).